FrogIntel/frogintel/README.md

 - Browser bookmark extension
 - Update Aptoide page
-- Setup a Sponsorship Section / Tab for redpill folk (App is free and has adverts nulled, so to generate some form of return, a sponsorship area will be setup away from the mainscreen where redpill folk can chip in with some $ and get seen within the app.
+- Setup a Sponsorship Section / Tab for redpill folk (App is free, funded from pocket and has adverts nulled, to generate some form of return to cover developer costs only, a sponsorship area will be setup away from the mainscreen where redpill folk can chip in with some $ and get seen within the app.
+Not everything will be allowed in the app.
 If this interests you, contact us via the form within the app)

 # App Disclaimer 📄
 - Not All Content In The App Is Correct.